tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 In order to mitigate this, at first we thought we would make a copy of the transaction passed by the player.
 The player thus do not have a pointer to the object we are going to use anymore.
 We could then validate and apply the transaction without risks of tampering.
-The same process would used when passing transactions as a parameter at the step of "player agreement" check (where we check the player agrees with the currently being validated transaction).
+The same process would be used when passing transactions as a parameter at the step of "player agreement" check (where we check the player agrees with the currently being validated transaction).

 Unfortunately, in Python, classes are also changeable.
-If the player gets a object of class A, he would in fact be able to change the A classe's methods, assigning them to another player-made function, for instance.
-Why one would think such changes would be local to the module, they are applied process-wide.
+If the player gets an object of class A, he would in fact be able to change the A class' methods, assigning them to another player-made function, for instance.
+While one would think such changes would be local to the module, they are applied process-wide.
 Thus, passing the Transaction object to the player is not possible at all unless we have a run-time enforcer that sets all methods back to the original functions before critical operations on Transactions.
-As a consequence we finally decided to go for the other solution, that is to say not to pass to the player the Transaction object.
-Instead, we group the necessary information for the player to be able to agree or not upon a transaction using the built-in _dictionary_ type for easy access from the player, and we do not reuse this object not make any relationship from or to it from the "safe area" of the program (the judging party).
+But this means additional code complexity, and also, players do not really need access to full-blown Transaction object in the end.
+They just need to be able to set transactions with _amounts_, _delays_ and _target players_.
+As a consequence, and following the [_principle of the least privilege_][leastpriv] we finally decided to go for the other solution, that is to say not to pass to the player the Transaction object.
+Instead, we group the necessary information for the player to be able to agree or not upon a transaction using the built-in _dictionary_ type for easy access from the player, and we do not reuse this object nor make any relationship from or to it from the "safe area" of the program (the judging party).

 #### Threading and Process Memory Tampering